-Asus Zenfone 4 Selfie Dual Camera (ZD553KL) was launched in September 2017 in India, and is currently available on Flipkart with a price tag of Rs.
+Asus Zenfone 4 Selfie Dual Camera (ZD553KL) was launched in September 2017, in India.
+It is currently available on Flipkart with a price tag of Rs.
 13,999.
-Asus also launched a much cheaper Zenfone 4 selfie and an expensive version – Zenfone Selfie Pro along with this model.
+Also, Asus launched a low-cost phone Zenfone 4 selfie, and a more expensive Zenfone Selfie Pro, along with this model.

-Today we have the Asus Zenfone 4 Selfie Dual Camera with us and it is the sea black version ( looks more like deep sea blue or very dark navy blue).
-The Asus Zenfone 4 Selfie Dual Camera was launched during the big billion day sales and was priced at Rs.
-14,999 but now is available for Rs.
+I have the Asus Zenfone 4 Selfie Dual Camera, and it’s the sea black version ( looks more like deep sea blue or very dark navy blue).
+Further, the Asus Zenfone 4 Selfie Dual Camera was launched during the big billion day sales and was priced at Rs.
+14,999, but now is available for Rs.
 13,999.

 The Key Highlight of Asus Zenfone 4 Selfie

 - 20 Megapixel + 8-megapixel Dual Front Selfie Camera.

 - Android Nougat and Zen UI 4.0.